huxingyi/dust3d/README.md

   <img src="screenshot/dust3d_glw_preview.png" width="278" height="167"><img src="screenshot/dust3d_glw_preview_dark.png" width="284" height="244">
   **Feb 12, 2017:**
   <img src="screenshot/dust3d_glw_preview_dark_2.png" width="278" height="167">
+  **July 29, 2017:**
+  It's been more than 5 months since my last update.
+I was busy on preparing for my IELTS and PTE English test, and still is.
+However, the suspended period on this project make me rethink the progress though.
+Removing C++ from codebase and introducing Objective-C is really not a good idea, especially because my target is not making a GUI framework, but a modeling tool for game making.
+I need focus back on my original target.
 - [ ] Render rigid animation
 - [ ] png exporter for isometric 2.5D game
 - [ ] Export Wavefront .obj